Nintendo Entertainment System: Design flaws

 The VCR-like loading mechanism of the NES led to problems over time.
-The design wears connector pins out quickly, and easily become dirty, resulting in difficulties with the NES reading Game Paks.
+The design wears connector pins out quickly, and they easily become dirty, resulting in difficulties with the NES reading Game Paks.

 Nintendo's design styling for the NES's North American release was made deliberately different from that of other game consoles.
 The company wished to distinguish their product from those of competitors and avoid the generally poor reputation that game consoles had acquired following the video game crash of 1983.
 One result of this philosophy was to disguise the cartridge slot design as a front-loading zero-insertion force (ZIF) cartridge socket, designed to resemble the front-loading mechanism of a videocassette recorder.
 However, when a user inserts the cartridge, the force of pressing it into place bends the contact pins slightly and presses the cartridge's ROM board back into the cartridge.
 Frequent insertion and removal of cartridges can wear out the pins, and the ZIF design has proven to be more prone to interference by dirt and dust than an industry-standard card edge connector.

 The design problems were exacerbated by Nintendo's choice of materials.
 The console slot nickel connector springs wear out due to their design, and the game cartridge's brass plated nickel connectors are also prone to tarnishing and oxidation.
 Nintendo sought to fix these problems by redesigning the next generation Super Nintendo Entertainment System (SNES) as a top loader similar to the Famicom.
 Many users reportedly tried to alleviate issues caused by corrosion by blowing into the cartridges and then reinserting them, which conversely sped up the tarnishing due to moisture.